-The Prestige 650M-17 is an ADSL modem used for Internet/LAN access via an ISDN line.
+The Prestige 650M is an ADSL bridge used for Internet/LAN access via POTS or ISDN line.
 The Prestige can run maximum upstream transmission rates of up to 832Kbps and maximum downstream transmission rates of 8Mbps.
-The actual rate depends on the copper category of your ISDN wire, distance from the central office and the type of ADSL service subscribed to.
+The actual rate depends on the copper category of your phone line and distance from the central office.
 See the What is DSL section for more background information on DSL and ADSL.